Top-ranked Baylor beats Oklahoma 84-74 for 20th win in row

 AP Sports Writer

-Baylor and seventh-ranked Southern Cal (12-0) are the only undefeated teams remaining from major conferences.

 After the Sooners (11-3, 1-1) got within 77-72 in the final minute on a fastbreak layup by Umoja Gibson, their transfer senior guard from Waco who played three seasons at North Texas, LJ Cryer had a backcourt turnover.
-Oklahoma called timeout before Flo Thamba blocked Gibson’s 3-pointer.
+Oklahoma called timeout, but Flo Thamba then blocked Gibson’s 3-pointer.

-The Bears sealed the game by making seven of eight free throws in the final 40 seconds, three by Akinjo and two each by Flagler and Thamba.
+The Bears made seven of eight free throws in the final 40 seconds, three by Akinjo and two each by Flagler and Thamba.

+“We’re a tough team, a tough group of guys,” Akinjo said.
+“We just fought, Give credit to Oklahoma. … We know in the Big 12 no one is going away.

 Tanner Groves had 13 points to lead four players in double figures for first-year coach Porter Moser and the Sooners, who like Baylor shot 56% from the field (29 of 52).
 Jalen Hill and Gibson each had 12 points and Ethan Chargois 10.